zhna123/battleship/README.md

 1. `npm install --save-dev style-loader css-loader`
 2. Edit config file by adding `style-loader` and `css-loader` to the module configuration
 3. Now we can import css into the script `import './style.css'`

+## Images
+1. Add rules in config file - see webpack.config.js for example
+2. import image to script file

 ## Useful settings
 * Use source map by adding `devtool: 'inline-source-map',` to config file